Skip to content

 For Clustered Environment:

-• First run cleanup script on all three nodes.
+• First, run the cleanup script on all three nodes.

-• Run deployment script on primary node, wait for it to complete.
+• Run the deployment script on the primary node, wait for it to complete.

-• Run deployment script on non-primary Node 1, wait for it to complete.
+• Run the deployment script on Node 1 (non-primary), then wait for it to complete.

-• Run deployment script on non-primary Node 2, wait for it to complete.
+• Run the deployment script on Node 2 (non-primary), then wait for it to complete.

 Upgrade

-Upgrade process will be following below sequence of actions:
+The upgrade process will follow the sequence of actions:

 1. Prepare the new release: